✈️Step-by-Step VAT-Refund Process at Italy’s Top Airports

 - Because of possible queues and customs checks, allow at least 60–90 minutes extra when departing.

-- If for any reason you cannot complete at the airport, you may mail the stamped forms but refund will be delayed.
+- If for any reason you cannot complete the process at the airport, you may mail the stamped forms, but be aware that the refund will be delayed.

 Prepare before arrival: